nimteyai-sudo/nr-npu-nmnist/README.md

-<sub>special thanks to Denis and his capacitors for saving the single-board computer from burning during training</sub>
+<sub>special thanks to Denis and his kupats (sausages) for saving the single-board computer from burning during training</sub>